Caro8866/OLA-5-Comwell/README.md

 ## Backend

 Located in `/backend`, the backend service utilizes Nest.js, Mongoose, and TypeScript, with MongoDB as the database.
 For setup and usage instructions, refer to the backend README.

+## Docker

+Docker setup includes a docker-compose file, it will contenerize frontend, backend and mongodb.
+To start the process run `docker-compose --env-file ./backend/.env up -d` in the ROOT directory of this repository.
+NB!
+Remember to create a .env file in `/backend`, if you require the data to be seeded, please follow the guide outlined in `/backend`.
+Afterwards run the server by executing `npm run start`.

 ## Acknowledgements